-Following pregnancy and weight loss the youthful contours of our abdomen can be lost to muscle laxity and skin excess.
+Following pregnancy and weight loss, the youthful contours of the abdomen can be lost to muscle laxity and skin excess.
 Despite your best efforts in the gym, the concave, tight abdomen of youth is replaced by a more unflattering shape with loose, hanging skin sometimes called a “muffin top.”
-An abdominoplasty, also known as a tummy tuck, can restore those youthful contours and give you back that flat, toned look with a refined waistline and a renewed self-confidence to pursue your active life style.
+An abdominoplasty, also known as a tummy tuck, can restore those youthful contours and give you back that flat, toned look with a refined waistline and a renewed self-confidence to pursue your active lifestyle.

 Tummy Tuck Candidates

 Good candidates for abdominoplasty should be in good overall health.
 Tummy tucks produce permanent scarring, and prospective patients should be aware of the locations of these scars and the fact that no guarantee can be provided as to the appearance of the scars.
 While we understand that weight loss can sometimes be extremely difficult, it is best to be at or near your goal weight prior to abdominal contouring.
 Abdominoplasty may be an option if you have:

 - Diastasis recti: a separation of the rectus abdominus muscles that can result from pregnancy or the aging process

 - An unattractive C-section scar with excess skin